oracle/python-oracledb/doc/src/user_guide/tracing.rst

 ==============

 This section shows some sample column values for database views.
-Other views also contain useful information, such as the DRCP views discussed in :ref:`monitoringdrcp`.
+Other views also contain useful information, such as the :ref:`drcp` views discussed in :ref:`monitoringdrcp`.

 ``V$SESSION_CONNECT_INFO``